alexharri/website/posts/type-and-non-null-assertions.md

 ### Type retention

-In a type assertion, the original type information is only used to determine whether the type assertion is legal <EmDash /> the resulting type [must][type_assertions] be a more specific or less specific version of the original type.
+In a type assertion, the original type information is only used to determine whether the assertion is legal.
+To be legal, the resulting type [must][type_assertions] be a more specific or less specific version of the original type.

 [type_assertions]: https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#type-assertions